 With the pano mode of the iPhone Camera app, you can easily create beautiful panorama photos.
 It is no longer necessary to stich photos together with an app.
 The camera takes multiple photos that are then automatically merged into one image.
-In this blog I show you examples and tell you how it works.
+In this blog I show you examples of vertical and horizontal panorama’s and tell you how it works.

 Examples of panorama iPhone photos